xaslilac/scrapp/README.md

 <!-- prettier-ignore -->
 > [!IMPORTANT]
-> While I say "No Xcode required", you do need to have it _installed_, you just don't need to open it, and you don't need an Xcode project.
+> While I say "No Xcode required", you do need to have it _installed_ if you want to be able to notarize.
+You just don't need to open it, and you don't need an Xcode project.

 Go from nothing to...